greencardamom/xcite/README.md

 		Exe["wc"] = "/usr/bin/wc"
 		Exe["split"] = "/usr/bin/split"

-5. Configure paths and any other hard coded strings:
+5. Configure paths and any other hard coded strings such as email address:

 		In BEGIN{} section of xcite.awk
 		In BEGIN{} section of makehtml.awk
 		In "globals" section of runbot.nim

-6. Copy doc.html to the www directory defined in step 5
+6. Copy doc.html to the public www directory defined in step 5

 6. Compile runbot.nim